-The plan formulation process used the best available information at this phase of the study to develop the measures, identify the Final Array of Alternatives and determine the TSP.
-During the final phase, called the feasibility level design phase, and in PED, additional analyses will be completed to refine and optimize the design and cost estimates of the measures included in the TSP.
-The revised design and costs and refined assessments of the performance and cost-effectiveness of the TSP will be included in the DIFR- DEA, where the TSP will be referred to as the Recommended Plan.
-The final report will fully describe the Recommended Plan, as well as its costs, benefits, and consequences.
+The plan formulation process used the best available information at this phase of the study to develop the measures, identify the final array of alternatives and determine the RP.
+During the final phase, called the feasibility level design phase, and in PED, additional analyses will be completed to refine and optimize the design and cost estimates of the measures included in the RP.
+The revised design and costs and refined assessments of the performance and cost-effectiveness of the RP will be included in the FIFR-FEA.
+The final report will fully describe the RP, as well as its costs, benefits, and consequences.
 Because uncertainty cannot be eliminated, the final report will further document the levels of uncertainty and the associated risks that are inherent in the assumptions and analyses.